Rent vs Buy in Charlotte NC?

 (data from a Harvard study on the financial benefits of home ownership)

 - You’re paying for housing whether you own or rent – why not pay your mortgage instead of your landlord’s?
 And deduct if from your taxes too!

 - Owning is a form of forced savings.
 When paying a mortgage, you’re increasing the equity in your home and your overall wealth

-- There are substantial tax benefits to owning a home.
-After two years owning, capital gains taxes on homes under $250k are waved for individuals and under $500K for married couples.
-This means that you could move every two years, make money of off improvements/appreciation and never pay taxes on that income!
+- There are substantial savings and tax benefits to owning a home.
+Charlotte has experienced, and by most accounts will experience appreciating home prices.
+After two years owning, capital gains taxes on homes under $250k are waived for individuals and under $500K for married couples.
+This means that you could move every two years, make substantial money of off improvements/appreciation and never pay taxes on it!
+Not a bad thing!

 Ok, so those are some very solid benefits!
 What are some of the common objections and issues getting in the way of home ownership?

 Fear, of making a mistake is a real and often the main objection to home ownership for those 1st time home buyers who have good credit and can afford it.
 A real estate meltdown (back in 08 and 09) will do that to you!
 The good news is the real estate market is on much healthier footing now and the neighborhoods in Charlotte are back at pre-recession values or higher.

 If you know you will be living here at least a few years, have a good job, good credit and some savings, then it is in all likelihood your time to buy.
 Home prices are going up, so are interest rates… making the cost of ownership higher.